jgte/md_TOC_generator/BattlePlan.md

 **Resources:**
 * [tudat](https://github.com/tudat-team/tudat) repository

-### Maintenance and refactoring, Estimation code - Dominic Dirkx
+### Activity: Maintenance and refactoring, Estimation code - Dominic Dirkx

 **Description:** a significant rewrite of the interfaces of the estimation framework in Tudat.
 **Status:** observation model creation and observation simulation input close to finished.
 Observation output data and metadata handling not yet started.